k2view-academy/K2View-Academy/articles/38_bi_integration/05_report_creation_guidelines.md

 ### Creating Reports Based on Fabric LU Tables

-One of the basic report type is a report based on Fabric LU instance data.
+One of the basic reports is a report based on Fabric LU instance data.
 Follow these steps to create such report:

 1. Open **BI Admin** to: